 Ice and Snow in Bike Lanes

-The new downtown protected bike lanes will also be brined in advance of snow or ice, and will be cleared of snow, in order of overall City priority.
-Cyclists should monitor changing weather conditions and if the snow can’t be cleared immediately, they may be closed for safety reasons
+The new downtown protected bike lanes will also be brined in advance of snow or ice, and will be addressed in order of overall City priority.
+Cyclists should monitor changing weather conditions and if the snow can’t be cleared immediately, they may be closed for safety reasons.

 Although Victoria may be a "City of Gardens", we can still get our share of the white stuff.
 Snow and ice clearing is a big job.
 We need to work together as a community to keep streets and sidewalks clear and safe, and keep people, goods, and services moving.